Data Cart

 Comparability — Puerto Rico [top]

 Relationship codes are generally consistent over time.
 Grandchildren and parents are separately identified in each year, while in-laws are identified in all years except 2005.
 The 1990 census is the first to separately identify unmarried partners.
-In previous years, partners are combined other non-relatives into a "partner/friend" or "partner/roommate" category.
+In previous years, partners are combined with other non-relatives into a "partner/friend" or "partner/roommate" category.
 Persons in consensual unions, however, can be identified by marital status in the 1970-1990 samples.

 Childbearing information is available for all women from 1970 to 1990.
-The 2000-2010 samples do not contain such information.
+The 2000-2020 samples do not contain such information.

 Comparability — Romania [top]